 - Measure the length and width of your driveway, so you know how many square metres of concrete you need.

-- Add $10 per square metre if you have a slope.
+- Add at least $10 per square metre if you have a slope.

 This should give you an indication of the price you will pay.
 This is separate from any necessary preparation work, which can add significantly to the project.
 But if you are resurfacing existing concrete, then it won’t be a problem.